Teddy687/Aoe2DE_ModMenu/README.md

 ![Overview](1.png) ![Game](2.png) ![In-Game](3.png) ![License](4.png) ![Settings](5.png)

 ## About
 For private use only.
-Singleplayer only.
 No liability for bans – use at your own risk.

 ## Support
 Discord: codemaster988